 The PS4 Pro’s most basic appeal lies in its ability to output games in 2160p resolution (or close enough to it, anyway), but the story doesn’t end there, because it’s also capable of pumping out more frames of animation at 1080p, and displaying images in high-dynamic range (HDR)—a new display standard that, paired with the right TV, allows for a much broader range of colors, more detailed blacks, and brighter whites.
 Alone or together, 4K and HDR can make already good-looking games look even better—in some cases, even rivaling what’s possible on high-end gaming PCs.
 It might have some quirks, but for a $400 console, that’s nothing to scoff at.

-But here’s the rub for player used to the plug-and-play nature of previous home gaming consoles: none of this “just works” as it used to.
+But here’s the rub for players used to the plug-and-play nature of previous home gaming consoles: none of this “just works” as it traditionally has.
 Some games may support resolutions higher than 1080p, all the way up to 2160p.
-Some may support the HDR color spectrum, while others don’t—even with HDR enabled in the PS4 Pro’s settings menu.
-And while some pre-existing games have been updated to take advantage of these new features—as well as the improved framerates made possible by the system’s boost in processing power—all other games will look and play exactly like they always have, because unlike PC games, they were never coded to take advantage of the PS4 Pro’s additional processing power.
+Some may support the HDR color spectrum, but others don’t—even with the menu option enabled.
+And while some previously released games have been updated to take advantage of these new features—as well as the improved frame rates made possible by the system’s boost in processing power—all other games will look and play exactly like they always have, because unlike PC games, they were never coded to take advantage of the PS4 Pro’s additional processing power.

 For games that have been updated for the PS4 Pro, results are varied, but extremely impressive overall.
 From the list of games with launch day PS4 Pro enhancements, I was able to test Uncharted 4, inFamous: First Light, The Last of Us: Remastered, Rise of the Tomb Raider, Skyrim: Special Edition, Middle-Earth: Shadow of Mordor, and Firewatch extensively.
 Additionally, I was extremely interested in seeing how the PS4 Pro handled XCOM 2 due to the game’s disappointing performance on standard PS4 hardware, but the game’s developer appears to have missed its launch-day patch, and XCOM 2 doesn’t perform any differently on the upgraded hardware (XCOM 2 publisher 2K hasn’t responded to multiple requests for comment on the matter.)

-Of the games I tested, Rise of the Tomb Raider, Uncharted 4, Skyrim: Special Edition and inFamous: First Light turned in the most impressive performances by far, though emblematic of Sony’s more PC-like approach to the PS4 Pro, each takes advantage of the new hardware in different ways, and console players might be overwhelmed by the amount of options they’re afforded by the new hardware.
+Of the games I tested, Rise of the Tomb Raider, Uncharted 4, Skyrim: Special Edition and inFamous: First Light turned in the most impressive performances by far, though demonstrative of Sony’s more PC-like approach to the PS4 Pro, each takes advantage of the new hardware in different ways, and console players might be overwhelmed by the amount of options the new hardware affords them.

-A fantastic place to start is inFamous: First Light, which renders by default in a performance mode called “Higher Resolution,” outputting a crisp, gorgeous 3200×1800 image with a variable framerate (hovering near 40fps) that’s comparable to the base PS4’s performance at 1080p.
-I preferred the second performance profile: enabled by selecting “Better Frame Rate” in the game’s settings, this keeps the image resolution locked to 1080p but pumps out the action at a near-constant 60fps.
-For a game like inFamous that’s all about smooth action and brilliant, flowing neon effects, I think the game is much better suited to a 1080p/60 presentation than the not-quite-4K “Higher Resolution” mode, especially when the framerate suffers as a result of the higher pixel density.
-You can also select to lock the animation to 30 frames per second in either mode, if you’d prefer the action to remain consistent but can’t handle the buttery smoothness of 60fps.
+A fantastic place to start is inFamous: First Light, which renders by default in a performance mode called “Higher Resolution,” outputting a crisp, gorgeous 3200×1800 image with a variable frame rate (hovering near 40fps) that’s comparable to the base PS4’s performance at 1080p.
+I preferred the second performance profile: enabled by selecting “Better Frame Rate” in the game’s settings, this keeps the image resolution locked to 1080p but pumps out the action at a near-constant 60 fps.
+For a game like inFamous that’s all about smooth action and brilliant, flowery neon effects, the game is much better suited to a 1080p/60 presentation than the not-quite-4K “Higher Resolution” mode, especially when the frame rate suffers because of the higher pixel density.
+You can also select to lock the animation to 30 frames per second in either mode, if you’d prefer the action to remain consistent but can’t handle the sometimes uncomfortably smooth 60 fps.
 Regardless of your chosen performance profile, inFamous: First Light makes some of the best use of high-dynamic range imagery on the system, with main character Fetch’s neon powers showing off a spectrum of color that traditional displays simply can’t achieve.
 Unfortunately, I can’t show you that either—there’s just no way to capture HDR imagery with current technology.
-You basically have to have an HDR display to experience its benefits: not a strong sales tactic, but it’s the truth.
+You’ll need an HDR display to experience its benefits: not a strong sales tactic, but it’s the truth.